goderich/dissertation/dissertation.md

 Just like in other Atayal dialects, the vowel in final open syllables is lengthened.
 Unlike other Atayal dialects, this vowel can be /a/, e.g. *taka* [ta.ˈkaː] 'frog, toad'.
 This makes it impossible to analyze final open syllables as having an underlying homorganic glide coda, since [a] does not have a corresponding glide [@huang2015, p.
 61].
 Open syllables in Matu'uwal are mostly due to the deletion of word-final Proto-Atayal \*ɹ. <!-- TODO: link corresponding chapter -->

 Matu'uwal is the only Atayal dialect that allows onsetless syllables, but these can only occur in word-final position.
-Similar to final open syllables, Matu'uwal **hiatuses**, or vowel clusters, are the result of the loss of Proto-Atayal \*ɹ.
+Like final open syllables, Matu'uwal **hiatuses**, or vowel clusters, are the result of the loss of Proto-Atayal \*ɹ.
 Hiatuses can be either two identical vowels (/a.a/, /i.i/, /u.u/), or a vowel sequence with decreasing sonority (/a.i/, /a.u/).
 Phonetically, these hiatuses are distinct from VG sequences: there are two audible syllable peaks; and stress, which is always word-final in all Atayal dialects, falls on the second vowel.
 The reason for this analysis is the difference in phonological behaviour between these two sets, see @sec:matuuwal-hiatus-resolution for a detailed explanation.
 <!-- TODO: should i move the discussion of stress somewhere else? -->

 Some studies describe CGVC or CVGC syllables in Matu'uwal [@lu2005], but here I agree with Huang [-@huang2015, p.
-59] in analyzing them as disyllabic sequences CV.GVC or CV.VC.
+59] in analyzing them as disyllabic sequences CV.GVC or CV.VC, e.g. *quwaw* 'wine' is syllabified as /qu.waw/, and *rauq* 'earth, ground' as /ra.uq/.

-Matu'uwal allows closed syllables to occur anywhere within the word instead of limiting them to word-final position: for example *mickackaʔ* 'between' is syllabified as /mic.kac.kaʔ/, consisting of three closed syllables.
+Matu'uwal allows closed syllables to occur anywhere within the word instead of limiting them to word-final position: for example, *mickackaʔ* 'between' is syllabified as /mic.kac.kaʔ/, consisting of three closed syllables.

 Matu'uwal consonants are less restricted in their distribution than in other Atayal dialects.
 Matu'uwal allows both /b/ and /g/ to occur in word-final position: *humab* 'to stab (AV)', *bicug* 'worm'.
 The affricate \<c\> /t͡s/ cannot occur word-finally: it merges with /t/, as detailed in @sec:merger-final-c-t.
-Unlike most Atayal dialects, Matu'uwal does allow /x/ to occur in word-initial position. [@li1981, p.
-240] identified only two lexical items with initial /x/, *xuwil* 'dog' and *xuxuʔ* 'breasts', and I have not encountered any other examples.
+Unlike most Atayal dialects, Matu'uwal does allow /x/ to occur in word-initial position.
+Li [-@li1981, p.
+240] identifies only two lexical items with initial /x/, *xuwil* 'dog' and *xuxuʔ* 'breasts', and I have not encountered any other examples.

 Matu'uwal does not lenite all prepenultimate vowels, unlike Squliq, S'uli, Klesan, and Skikun.
 It preserves vowel distinctions in the third-to-last syllable, as shown in @tbl:matuuwal-antepenult-vowels.